 Finally, there’s PPC advertising.
 There’s a strong connection between the two in terms of strategies and how Google decides what websites to rank the highest in search results.
 They both rely on keywords, and you can get insights from the click and conversion rates from both organic and PPC users.

-Most important of all, you can set up retargeting PPC ads for people who have visited your website already.
+Most importantly, you can set up retargeting PPC ads for people who have already visited your website.
 What pages they looked at, and what actions they took can help you personalize an ad that is more likely to lead to a conversion.

 It can seem difficult as a small business to compete with bigger corporations for space online.
 They have more people and more resources to dedicate to it and can hire the best experts.
 But the fact is that they cannot always solve or even understand the problems of their customers.

 Your small business has its own expertise, experience, products and services that can help.
-You probably started out because you identified a problem and created a business to offer a solution for your customers.
+You probably started because you identified a problem and created a business to offer your customers a solution.
 In talking with them, you know what questions they ask and what answers help the most.

-All that an effective SEO strategy does is take all of that knowledge and apply it in a way that is most friendly to search engines.
+All that an effective SEO strategy does is take all of that knowledge and apply it in a most friendly search engine.
 You can get your solutions in front of more of your customers as they search for help.

 This SEO checklist helps you understand what you have to do to achieve that.
 They are all actionable items that can help you grow your business online.
-Whether you handle SEO yourself or hire an expert, you will have a better understanding of what is needed to grow your Perth small business.
+Whether you handle SEO yourself or hire an expert, you will better understand what is needed to grow your Perth small business.